FanDuel Promo Code Delivers Up to $250 in Bonus Bets for Seattle vs New England

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Steps to claim FanDuel Sportsbook promo code offer for the Big Game
+Steps to claim FanDuel Sportsbook promo code offer for Patriots vs Seahawks

-Claiming this FanDuel promo codes opportunity requires completing a simple registration and betting process.
-Follow these steps to secure your bonus bets for Seattle vs New England:
+Claiming this welcome bonus requires completing four simple steps before kickoff on Sunday.
+The registration process takes just minutes and positions you to capitalize on this compelling matchup between two resurgent franchises.

 - Register for a new FanDuel Sportsbook account and download the mobile app.

-- Make your first deposit of at least $5 to trigger the 100% deposit match up to $50.
+- Make your first deposit of at least $5 to trigger the 100% deposit match bonus.

-- Place your initial $5 wager on any available market, including Seattle vs New England betting options.
+- Place a $5 wager on any Seattle vs New England betting market.

-- Receive $200 in bonus bets within 72 hours if your first wager wins.
+- Receive $200 in bonus bets within 72 hours if your initial wager wins, plus up to $50 in deposit match bonus bets.

-- Use your bonus bets and deposit match funds on additional Seattle vs New England markets or other sports.

-The entire process takes just minutes to complete, positioning you to capitalize on this weekend's Big Game action.
-For more detailed information about the platform's features and betting options, check out our comprehensive FanDuel review.
+New users can explore comprehensive betting options and platform features by reading our detailed FanDuel review.

 - FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.